Icinga/icingaweb2/doc/02-Installation.md

 If you are using RHEL you need enable the `optional` repository and then install the [EPEL rpm package](https://fedoraproject.org/wiki/EPEL#How_can_I_use_these_extra_packages.3F).

-> Please note that installing Icinga Web 2 on **RHEL/CentOS 5** is not supported due to EOL versions of PHP and PostgreSQL.

 #### Alpine Linux Notes <a id="package-repositories-alpine-notes"></a>